At a Glance

 ELEMENTS OF FASTRACKS

-- 122 miles of new light rail and commuter rail
+- 113 miles of light rail and commuter rail

 - 18 miles of Bus Rapid Transit

 - Enhanced bus/rail connections with convenient timed transfers

 - New bus routes and route adjustments provide convenient connections

 - Enhancements improve passenger safety, convenience and transit use

 - More security measures at stations

 - More shelters and information at stations and Park-n-Rides

 - Union Station Bus Concourse opened